Russia unveils climate 'adaptation' plan

-The document, published on the government website on Saturday, outlines a plan of action and admits that "consequences of (climate) change have a prominent and increasing effect on socio-economic development, people's lives," health and industry.
+The document, published on the government website on Saturday, outlines a plan of action and admits that changes in the climate have had a "prominent and increasing effect" on socioeconomic development, people's lives, health and industry.

-Russia is warming 2.5 times quicker than the planet on average, and the two-year "first stage" plan is an indication that the government officially recognises this as a problem, even though President Vladimir Putin denies it is man-made.
+Russia is warming 2.5 times quicker than the planet on average, and the two-year "first stage" plan is an indication that the government officially recognises this as a problem, even though President Vladimir Putin denies that human activity is the cause.

-The plan is needed in order to "lower the losses and use the advantages".
+The plan is needed to "lower the losses and use the advantages".

-It says climate change increases risks to public health and permafrost, of infections, turbulent weather and will have consequences for other species.
+It says climate change poses risks to public health, endangers permafrost, increases the likelihood of infections and natural disasters.
+It also can lead to different species being pushed out of their usual habitats.

 Possible "positive" effects are decreased energy use in cold regions, expanding agricultural areas and navigational opportunities in the Arctic ocean.